ckauhaus/ckauhaus.github.io/_posts/2017-11-03-dos-and-donts-of-nix-overlays.md

 ## Summary

 I hope this condensed guide helps you to write better overlays.
-For a more in-depth discussion, please go watch Nicolas' [talk][video] and read the [Nixpkgs manual][manual-overlays].
+For in-depth discussion, please go watch Nicolas' [talk][video] and read the [Nixpkgs manual][manual-overlays].
 Many thanks to Nicolas for putting this together!